kenanjahicc/learning-app-issues/README.md

 ## 4. Functionality

  &nbsp;&nbsp;&nbsp;&nbsp;  **4.1 Home page:**
-- Displays a welcome message and a brief description of the app's purpose.
+&nbsp;&nbsp;&nbsp;&nbsp; - Displays a welcome message and a brief description of the app's purpose.
 - Provides links to login or sign up for both students and teachers.
  &nbsp;&nbsp;&nbsp;&nbsp;  **4.2 Student registration page:**
 - Allows students to create an account by entering their name, email address, and a password.